Aldaviva/VivaldiCustomLauncher/README.md

 ## What does it do?
 - Includes a [custom style sheet](https://github.com/Aldaviva/VivaldiCustomResources/blob/master/style/custom.css) in the browser chrome to clean up the UI and make it more minimal.
+- Includes [CSS mods](https://github.com/Aldaviva/VivaldiCustomResources/blob/master/style/mods.css) in the browser chrome to hide the pointless, annoying, ugly Link Copied and Press Esc To Exit Fullscreen toasts.
+This is a separate stylesheet so that it can also be used in Vivaldi installations that don't use VivaldiCustomLauncher.
 - Includes a [custom script](https://github.com/Aldaviva/VivaldiCustomResources/blob/master/scripts/custom.js) to
     - add more keyboard shortcuts to the browser
         |Keyboard shortcut|Action|